oxalorg/dotfiles/README.md

 ## Changelogs

+* 2017-10-30 Started using tmux again
+* Missing a lot of changelogs :P
 * 2017-01-27 Started using vscode for larger projects
 * 2017-01-26 Removed atom and zsh folders.
 Fixed shell folder.
 * 2017-01-25 Switched from custom zsh config to